 This Act — and its corresponding regulations — provides a system of hazardous substances consent in England and Wales.

-The regulations require employers to provide first aid to their employees who are injured or become ill at work.
-As a first step, employers have to make an assessment of the first aid needs appropriate to the circumstances of their workplace.
+The Regulations require employers to provide first aid to their employees who are injured or become ill at work.
+As a first step, employers have to make an assessment of the first-aid needs required to provide appropriate and adequate equipment, facilities and personnel.

 The law relating to transfers of undertakings stems from a 1977 European Directive (77/187/EEC) that was designed to safeguard employees’ rights when businesses (or parts of businesses) are taken over.
 The directive was implemented in the UK by the Transfer of Undertakings (Protection of Employment) Regulations 1981 (TUPE).

 These Regulations provide for the appointment of safety representatives and lay down when employers must establish safety committees.

 Under the Council Directive on the implementation of the principle of equal treatment for men and women as regards access to employment, vocational training and promotion, and working conditions (or the Equal Treatment Directive), the principle of equal treatment laid down in this directive meant that there should be no discrimination whatsoever on the grounds of sex, either directly or indirectly, by reference in particular to marital or family status.